Three Fools

 Comments

-I'm trying much less chain this time only 165 feet.
-Before buying it, I studied my logs of the last five plus years and found that 80% of the time I had less than 150 feet out of the total 300 feet.
-So, I figured why carry the extra 150 pounds up in the bow 100% of the time for 20% of the anchorages?
-If I need to anchor in deeper water, I'll just shackle on some 7/16" Brait.
+I'm trying to get by with much less chain this time — only 150 feet.
+Before buying it, I studied my logs of the last five plus years and found that 80% of the time I had less than 150 feet of chain out of the total 300 feet carried by Cats Paw.
+So, I figured why carry the extra 150 pounds 100% of the time for 20% of the anchorages?
+For the deeper anchorages, I've spliced some Samson "Deep Six" line to the chain.
+This is a new line, similar to Yale Cordage's "Brait", but I actually like it better.
+It's only six ply (instead of eight), so it's not quite as supple, but it doesn't lose diameter when under tension, so the anchor windlass can maintain a grip on it.
+To get the price down, I bought a 600' spool of it.
+The rest I'm using as a shore tie.

 Plumbing